 Staying healthy means moving your body---vigorously and regularly, which can be more difficult when classes begin and it's dark outside in the evenings.
-FGCU offers several fitness options by visiting their website and their many fitness activities and programs. http://www.fgcu.edu/CampusRec/index.html
+FGCU offers many fitness activities and programs.
+Please visit FGCU Athletics and Campus Recreation for more information.

 Drinking eight, 8oz. glasses of water per day has all sorts of physical benefits.
 This habit can assist you in maintaining a balance of body fluids, keeping you healthy inside and out.
 Drinking this amount of water can also stave off hunger pains and helps maintain digestive health.
 To stay hydrated, water is the best, but juices, tea, and milk and even coffee are good alternatives.
 Stay away from alcohol which can actually contribute to dehydration.

 A good night's sleep can be elusive in today's world that's filled with reasons to stay up late and wake up early.
 Try to follow a regular sleep schedule—even on the weekends—and a consistent bedtime routine.
 Avoid caffeine and large meals late in the day or in the hours just before bedtime.
 Create a dark, quiet bedroom environment with moderate temperatures to encourage sleep.